Super Lawyers - Badge

 The initial hours and days after workplace accidents can be disorienting.
 However, the steps you take could make a difference in a potential legal case.
 Here are some general steps injured farm workers should take:

-• Collect and preserve evidence – Injured workers should try to collect and preserve evidence of their accidents and injuries so this evidence can be used in any farm accident injury claims.
+• Collect and preserve evidence – Injured workers should try to collect and preserve evidence of their accidents and injuries so this evidence can be used in any claims.
 This can be as simple as requesting printed copies of medical records and taking dated photos of their injuries with a smartphone;

 Farm Accident Injury Claims Have a Deadline